BlueAnt logo

 Pump Air Lite 3 reduces some external noise through its in-ear seal but does not include ANC or an awareness mode.

-Open-ear designs are commonly chosen for walking, running, and outdoor activities where awareness is important, while in-ear designs suit more focused listening in everyday environments.
+Open-ear designs are often preferred for walking, running, and outdoor activities where awareness is important, while in-ear designs suit more focused listening in everyday environments.

 Noise control and immersion